7Section7/HiFi-SoRaP-vulkan/README.md

 <details>
 <summary>2.
 Choose a Method to compute SRP Acceleration</summary>

-You must to choose a method (the model you want to use to approximate the SRP force):
+You need to choose a method (the model you want to use to approximate the SRP force):

 * **Cannonball (CPU)**: considers the shape of the spacecraft to be a sphere.
 Ypu can set the area of the sphere (A) and the reflectivity property (Cr).